The retina proteome

 Figure 3.
 An interactive network plot of the retina enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of retina enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

 Proteins analyzed in retina

 There are two types of photoreceptor cells: rods and cones.
-Rod photoreceptors cells register presence of light and allow vision during low light conditions while cones register red, green and blue colors and allow color vision.
-A layer of pigmented cells provide nutrients and protection against UV-radiation to the photoreceptor cells.
-Four types of interneurons modulate nerve signaling by inhibiting and/or activating the cells they interact with.
+Rod photoreceptors cells register the presence of light and allow vision during low light conditions while cones register red, green and blue colors and allow color vision.
+A layer of pigment epithelial cells provide nutrients and protection against UV-radiation to the photoreceptor cells.
+Four types of interneurons modulate nerve signaling by inhibiting and/or activating the cells they interact with, all located in the inner nuclear layer.
 Horizontal cells connect only to synapses of the photoreceptor cells, while bipolar cells transmit signals between photoreceptor cells and ganglion cells.
 Amacrine cells modulate signals coming from bipolar cells to ganglion cells.
 Ganglion cells are the last cells to receive and regulate molecular signals from the photoreceptor cells before nerve signals are collected in the optical nerve.
 They interact both with bipolar and amacrine cells.
-Müller glia, as the name suggest are glial cells.
+Muller glia cells, as the name suggests are glial cells.
 They maintain the structural integrity of the retina by stretching across all layers as well as buffer potassium and neurotransmitters.

 Relevant links and publications